List of unproduced DC Comics projects: Static animated direct-to-video film

-In August 2017, when asked on his Twitter account if the character could have a feature film set in the DC animated universe as part of the DC Universe Animated Original Movies, producer James Tucker responded that there is interest in Static on the studio.
+In 2017, when asked if the character could have a feature film set in the DC Animated Universe as part of the DC Universe Animated Original Movies line, producer James Tucker responded that there was interest in Static on the studio.
 There have been no further discussions for such a project.

+DCEU Static Shock film

+A live-action film centered around Static was in development since August 2020, with Michael B. Jordan joining the production team as a producer alongside Reginald Hudlin in October.
+Several months later, Randy McKinnon was hired as screenwriter.

+Milestone animated film

+An animated film featuring characters from the Milestone Media imprint was announced in October 2021.
+The film was set to be written by Brandon Thomas and feature "more than one character" according to Milestone co-founder Denys Cowan.
+The announcement included promotional concept art of Static, Hardware, Icon, and Rocket.
+No production updates were provided since then.

 Lobo

+Comedic Lobo film

+In the late 1990s, writer Jerrold E. Brown was writing a comedy film about Lobo with Joel Silver attached as producer.

 Lobo: The Animated Series

-Following his appearance on Superman: The Animated Series, plans for a children's television show based on the character Lobo was in development at Kids WB.
+Following his appearance on Superman: The Animated Series, a children's television show based on Lobo was in development at Kids WB.
 Due to executive issues, the series was converted into an adult-oriented Flash animated web series that was released in 2000.

 Lobo TV series spin-off

 Syfy announced a Lobo spin-off series from season 2 of Krypton in June 2019, with Krypton executive producer Cameron Welsh serving as executive producer/writer.
-Two months later, Syfy cancelled the Lobo spin-off along with Krypton.
+Two months later, Syfy canceled the Lobo spin-off along with Krypton.